nicksieger/rack-chain/README.md

 function applications over a request and a response, these kinds of cheeky gyrations may be necessary.

+## Requirements

+Because Rack::Chain relies on fibers for its operation, Ruby 1.9 is required.

 ## Usage

 To use Rack::Chain with existing Rack applications, place the